thampiman/Data-Science/README.md

 Communications Research
 =====
-A Python [project](https://github.com/thampiman/Data-Science/tree/master/Communications-Research) that analyses trends in wireless communications research from 2002-2012.
+A Python [project](https://github.com/thampiman/Data-Science/tree/master/Communications-Research) to analyse trends in wireless communications research.

 ## The Data
 The data collection process is shown below.